 by Annie Stuart

-In some cases, leukoplakia resembles oral thrush, an infection also associated with HIV/AIDS and lowered immune function.
-Leukoplakia is usually harmless, but sometimes leads to cancer.
-If you have any of these symptoms for more than a week, see your dentist or doctor:
+In some cases, leukoplakia looks like oral thrush, which is an infection also associated with HIV/AIDS and lowered immune function.

 Talk with your doctor about the best treatment plan for you.
 Treatment options include: